robmasocco/AOS-TAG/ideas.md

 - Key.
 - Array of 32 level data structures.
 - Creator EUID.
 - Protection-enabled binary flag.
-Set by *tag_get* upon instance creation, enables permissions checks.
+Set by *tag_get* upon instance creation, enables permissions checks for subsequent operations.
 - Array of 32 atomic counters, one for each level, to count the readers.

 ## LEVEL DATA STRUCTURE

 - Wait queue head (which embeds a spinlock).
-- Pointer to a preallocated 1 page-buffer (using kmalloc).
+- Pointer to a preallocated message buffer (using *kmalloc*).
 - size_t size of the message currently stored.
 - Mutex to mutually exclude writers.
 - Single char/int used as condition value for the wait queue.